 Jeff Carter, JD

-Jeff Carter became the Executive Director of Physicians for Social Responsibility on January 2, 2017.
-Jeff is an attorney and nonprofit executive with over 18 years of experience in the nonprofit sector, including ten years of executive/CEO experience, primarily with membership organizations and associations.
-He is also a well-known national leader on adult education policy.
+Jeff Carter has served as the Executive Director of Physicians for Social Responsibility since January of 2017.
+Jeff is an attorney and nonprofit executive with over two decades of experience in the nonprofit sector.

 Jeff’s priorities at PSR have been on strengthening collaboration with and among PSR’s chapters and other partners; providing greater focus for PSR’s national staff, driven by clear goals and objectives; strengthening PSR’s relationship with foundation funders; and establishing a more rigorous and ongoing program assessment process, including measures related to diversity, equity, inclusion, and racial justice.